FesalBadday/blackjack/README.md

 - Try to login with wrong name/password.
 - Try to register with the same name twice.
 Please note that it's case sensitive.
 - Keep hitting the chips and see if you can play on more than what you have in the bank.
+- Try the game with different browsers like Chrome and Firefox.

 ---